coding/ci-plugins/plugins/helm/helm/README.md

 ### Parameter Reference

 namespace
 : namespace where you want to install your chart.
-If you don't specify this parameter, `default` namespace will be used.

 chart
 : chart that you want to install

 release
 : name used in the helm command to specify the release.
-If you don't specify the release, helm will generate a random name and you will not be able to upgrade that release.

 values
 : values injected in helm command.
 These are the values you want to overwrite.

 prefix
 : defines the prefix of all the secrets used in the plugin.
-If prefix is `DEV` and your secret should be named `DEV_PASSWORD` and the values would be `${PASSWORD}`.
-If `prefix` is `PROD` the secret should be defined as `PROD_PASSWORD`.
-This allows you to define different secrets for different

 tiller_ns
 : namespace where `tiller` will be installed.
-By default, `tiller` is installed in `kube-system`

 debug
-: very verbose output. it will display all the ENVVARS passed to the container.
-Very handy when debugging secrets.
+: very verbose output.

 skip_tls_verify
 : if you create your own SSL certificates, youi will need this flag to be true to avoid having connectivity issues.

 api_server
 : kubernetes api server